BenMcLean/Voxel2Pixel/volumetric_ortho_sprite_rendering_specification.md

 * **Virtual Pixel** — A world-space pixel of width `Δpx_world = VoxelSize / σ`
 * **Sprite Space** — 2D grid defined by camera-right (U) and camera-up (V)
 * **Sprite Plane** — The plane passing through the model center, perpendicular to the camera.
 Used for billboard depth.
-* **Proxy Geometry** — The BoxMesh used to invoke the volumetric shader and define entity transform
+* **Proxy Geometry** — The camera-facing QuadMesh used to invoke the volumetric shader; sized per-frame to the tight bounding rectangle of the model's projection
 * **Primary Ray** — The ray corresponding to the current virtual pixel
 * **Neighbor Ray** — A ray offset by ±Δpx in sprite space for outline evaluation
 * **SVO** — Sparse Voxel Octree, the hierarchical data structure storing voxel occupancy and materials